leenasohail/PhysiGym/man/docstring/physigym.envs.ModelPhysiCellEnv.close.md

 ## description:
 ```
-            function to finsih up the epoch.
+            function to finsih up the episode.

 ```